subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Software-Install-ONOS-Router-16A.md

 Here "router" is the CPqD switch instantiating the dataplane-switch part of the Atrium router. "qh" is the Quagga Linux host that instantiates the routing-protocols for the Atrium router.
 The hosts and peers are as shown in the diagram.

-Use the mininet utility to enter "qh", telnet into Quagga BGP and check the peer's the Atrium router sees.
+Use the mininet utility to enter "qh", telnet into Quagga BGP and check the BGP peers the Atrium router sees.

     admin@atrium16A:~$ ./mininet/util/m qh